 4. Treat and stabilize the fuel

 Don’t drain the gas tank and leave it empty, as this can dry out the seals.
 But don’t leave the fuel untreated either, since it will evaporate and corrode the carburetor along with other parts of the engine.
-Instead, fill the tank halfway and add a fuel stabilizer, which will reduce the solvent’s evaporation.
+Instead, fill the tank and add a fuel stabilizer, which will reduce the solvent’s evaporation.
 Make sure you use the right amount of stabilizer by consulting the manufacturer’s instructions.
 Then, run the engine for a few minutes to make sure the treated fuel circulates throughout the snowmobile, and drain any extra gas from the tank.

 5. Check and change the chaincase oil